The yellow Echo.1 sounding drone with antennas and a camera travels in green water along a steel sheet pile wall

 You can find out more on our YouTube channel!

-FAQ about the echo.1 direction finder drone
+FAQ about the echo.1 sounding drone

 The most important questions and answers at a glance.

-The direction finder drone supports the HPA in accurately measuring water depths in difficult-to-access or shallow port areas.
-It helps to determine how much water remains under the keel of the ships - a key safety factor for port operations.</p
+The sounding drone supports the HPA in accurately measuring water depths in difficult-to-access or shallow harbour areas.
+It helps to determine how much water remains under the keel of the ships - a key safety factor for harbour operations.</p

-Modern sounding ships use acoustic systems to measure water depth.
-However, in narrow or very shallow areas, manned ships are sometimes too large or not maneuverable enough.
-This is where the echo.1 sounding drone can be used safely and efficiently.</p
+Modern sounding vessels use acoustic systems to measure water depth.
+However, in narrow or very shallow areas, manned ships are sometimes too large or not manoeuvrable enough.
+This is where the echo.1 sounding drone can be used safely and efficiently.

 <p

-The echo.1 drone can also take bearings where no ships are sailing - for example in the Alte Süderelbe, in ditches and canals or in shallow water areas Kreetsand.
+The echo.1 drone can also take bearings where there are no ships - for example in the Alte Süderelbe, in ditches and canals or in shallow water areas Kreetsand.
 Its small size and silence make it particularly suitable for ecologically sensitive areas.</p

 It reaches the tightest corners and shallow zones, can autonomously carry out defined sounding tasks and transmit measurement data in real time.
 It can also be used in inland areas such as canals, trenches and basins.
 Less operating time for large sounding vessels also means lower fuel consumption and emissions.

 The drone can be operated by remote control or autonomously.
-It can also follow predefined routes independently.
-Thanks to high-precision GPS and stable data transmission, it can carry out its tasks very reliably.</p
+It can also travel predetermined routes independently.
+Thanks to high-precision GPS and stable data transmission, it can perform its tasks very reliably.</p

 The data is important for the safe navigation of ships, decisions on where dredging should take place, as well as nature and water protection, e.g. in shallow water areas or reservoirs.